 The pipe organ was given in 1929 as a memorial gift.
 It was built by the Page Organ Company of Lima, Ohio.
 It has since been extensively modified and rebuilt by the Bunn-Minnick Pipe Organ Company of Columbus, Ohio and is one of the finest pipe organs in central Ohio.
 It contains 28 ranks (sets) of pipes, each with its own distinctive sound.
 The organ also has a full set of chimes, and a harp, an unusual accessory in church pipe organs.
 The pipes are located in three chambers behind the white façade pipes, which are located above the choir loft.
 All but six of the façade pipes are actual speaking pipes.
 The organ is extremely versatile, and is capable of faithfully reproducing virtually every type and style of organ literature.
 Jack Mader is in his 30th year as the church organist, and is only the sixth known person in the 187 year history of the church to hold that position.

-The music program, in addition to the organ, includes the adult Chancel Choir, directed by Rita Painter, which sings from September to June, and a handbell choir, director by Erin Spring, which was established in the late 1970s.
+The music program, in addition to the organ, includes the adult Chancel Choir, directed by Rita Painter, which sings from September to June, and a handbell choir, directed by Erin Spring, which was established in the late 1970s.

 The first Christian Education wing was constructed in 1965.
 The church manse, which stood just east of the church, was razed to make room for this addition.
 Prior to the wing’s construction, Sunday School classes were squeezed into every available space in the church building, including the basement furnace room, the balconies overlooking the sanctuary, and even a funeral home across the street.